JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `setTokenLocking`

-Sets the token locking address
+Sets the token locking address This is only set once, and can't be changed afterwards

 **Parameters**